 Wildlife SOS Founders Kartick Satyanarayan and Geeta Seshamani welcomed the Commissioner Kumar at the opening ceremony, where he inaugurated the Hospital by unveiling the stone.
 The Wildlife SOS team then gave a tour of the Elephant Hospital to the Commissioner and visiting dignitaries.

-The Wildlife SOS Elephant Hospital has ample storage space for elephantine quantities of life-saving drugs and veterinary medicines, critical equipment such as portable X-rays, ultrasound machines, foot-care tools, and so on.
-Certain procedures and treatments require overnight observation, so he hospital is equipped with special quarters for this purpose as well as additional staff and closed-circuit, infrared cameras for veterinarians to observe their wards.
+The Wildlife SOS Elephant Hospital has ample storage space for elephantine quantities of life-saving drugs and veterinary medicines, critical equipment such as portable X-rays, laser therapy machines, foot-care tools, and so on.
+Certain procedures and treatments require overnight observation, so the hospital is equipped with special quarters for this purpose as well as additional staff and closed-circuit, infrared cameras for veterinarians to observe their wards.

 An observation deck was built into the hospital so that elephant-care practitioners and students can observe and learn about elephant treatments from a perfect vantage point.
 Our goal first and foremost is to provide the best treatment for elephants in Asia, but we also aim to make the Wildlife SOS Elephant Hospital instrumental in this field, spreading knowledge on topics like elephant-care best practices, humane elephant management, and cutting-edge veterinary procedures.
 We want this to be a place of healing as well as a place of learning.